leifdalan/iso-auth-boilerplate/README.md

 - Several other gulp packages for linting/optimizing/etc.

 ####Goals
-There are a ton of boilerplates for React, a ton of isomorphic boilerplates, but I've been disappointed with most of them as they don't really address the problems with server rendering, async, and mostly auth flow.
+There are a ton of boilerplates for React and a ton of isomorphic boilerplates, but I've been disappointed with most of them as they don't really address the problems with server rendering, async, and mostly auth flow.
 I wanted to make an SPA with shared routes and shared views to cut down on code duplication, but still have the realistic expectation that there will be async operations and auth to manage and bake that into a boilerplate.

  React is a great library for this since it has exactly zero browser specific APIs cooked in, so it can run on both the client and server.
 For sanity, I used Yahoo's implementation of the Flux flow with their [Fluxible library. ](fluxible.io)